You can’t explain it. You worked hard today. Your clients are happy. You’re doing well. But you feel anxious, worried.

 When you freelance and work for larger agencies, you might have to sign NDAs, so you can't talk about any projects you're involved with.
 This is a real shame, as we all need to add work to our portfolios to attract and impress clients of our own.
 Clients might also ignore your advice, so you deliver work you're not proud of.
 It's tough being small – you often don't get the same opportunities as more substantial firms to demonstrate your breadth of skills.

 Find a way around this by developing your side projects – a magazine, a podcast, a concept of a brand you'd love to refresh.
 There's always a way to show off.

 Remind yourself often that we're all in the same boat

 If anxiety is still hanging about, give it a good kick with this final, reassuring thought: everyone is suffering.
 The successful agency owner.
 The marketing director.
 The client.
 The MD.
 The account manager.
 All of them.
 Every single person.
 A little anxiety is healthy.
-It'll stop you resting on your laurels, encourage you to keep innovating and – most importantly – keep you enjoying everything that comes with being a freelancer – the challenges, the highs, the lows.
+It'll stop you from resting on your laurels, encourage you to keep innovating and – most importantly – keep you enjoying everything that comes with being a freelancer – the challenges, the highs, the lows.
 Why else do we do this?